 - Users can access a personal conference number as part of the IBC service.

 - The IBC package includes voicemail.
 The service offers the option to have combined voicemail and convert voicemail to text at no extra cost (previously these features came at an additional expense).

 - IBC offers a Soft Client desktop application that allows users to make and receive calls through their computer using the number assigned to their landline.

 - IBC offers an online portal where users can enable and manage their personal phone settings.

-The remaining phones using Centrex will follow as part of phase two beginning in spring of 2020.
+The remaining phones using Centrex are underway as part of phase two which began in the summer of 2020.
 Fax lines are not included as part of the project and will remain on the Centrex service.